-Billone’s book The Future of the Nineteenth-Century Dream-Child: Fantasy, Dystopia, Cyberculture is forthcoming with Routledge’s Children’s Literature and Culture Series (2016).
+Billone’s book The Future of the Nineteenth-Century Dream-Child: Fantasy, Dystopia, Cyberculture is forthcoming on July 4, 2016 with Routledge’s Children’s Literature and Culture Series.
 Her book Little Songs: Women, Silence, and the Nineteenth-Century Sonnet (2007) is informed by her unique perspective as a woman poet.
 As the only extended study of nineteenth-century female sonneteers, Little Songs sheds light on the overwhelming impact that silence makes, not only on British women’s poetry, but also on the development of modern poetry and thought.
 She also wrote the Introduction and Notes for the Barnes and Noble Classics edition of Peter Pan (2005).

 Currently an Associate Professor of English at the University of Tennessee, Billone teaches courses on 19th Century Literature, Children’s and Young Adult Literature and World Literature.
 Her areas of expertise include Romanticism, Children’s and Young Adult Literature, Victorian Poetry, Gothic Studies, Creative Writing, Women Writers and Continental Poetry.
 She lives with her two sons in Knoxville, Tennessee.